-For a motorcycle crash claim in Qld these are the most frequently asked questions, explains Compensation Lawyer, Jeremy Roche.
+For a motorcycle crash claim in Queensland, these are the most frequently asked questions, explains Compensation Lawyer, Jeremy Roche.

 Motorcycle crash claims in Queensland are often complex.
 Because motorcycle riders are not afforded the same physical protection as drivers of cars, vans or trucks, motorcyclists involved in road accidents often suffer serious consequences such as catastrophic injury or death.
 In Queensland, motorcyclist fatality rates are almost 30 times higher than fatality rates of drivers of other vehicles.